Gladys Cooper: Early life and career

-It was not until 1922, however, now in her mid-thirties, that she found major critical success, in Arthur Wing Pinero's The Second Mrs. Tanqueray.
+It was not until 1922, however, then in her mid-thirties, that she found major critical success, in Arthur Wing Pinero's The Second Mrs. Tanqueray.
 Early in her stage career, she was criticised for being too stiff.
 Aldous Huxley dismissed her performance in Home and Beauty, writing "she is too impassive, too statuesque, playing all the time as if she were Galatea, newly unpetrified and still unused to the ways of the living world."
 Evidently, her acting improved during this period, as Maugham praised her for "turning herself from an indifferent actress to an extremely competent one" through her common sense and industriousness.
 For both the 1923 and 1924 Christmas shows at the Adelphi Theatre, Cooper played the title character in Peter Pan, while also playing several other roles at that theatre during those two years.
 She appeared in Maugham's The Letter in London and on tour in 1927 and 1928, in Excelsior (adapted from "L'Ecole des Cocottes" by H.M.
 Harwood) in 1928, and in Maugham's The Sacred Flame in 1929, also in London and on tour.

 Among other roles, Cooper was Clemency Warlock in Cynara (1930), Wanda Heriot in The Pelican (1931), Lucy Haydon in Dr Pygmalion (1932), Carola in The Firebird (1932), Jane Claydon in The Rats of Norway (1933), Mariella Linden in The Shining Hour in 1934 and 1935, in London and New York City and on tour (at the same time making her first "talkie" film, The Iron Duke), also playing Desdemona and Lady Macbeth on Broadway in 1935.
 She was Dorothy Hilton in Call it a Day, again in both London and New York, from 1935 to 1936.
 A highlight of 1937 was Laura Lorimer in Goodbye to Yesterday in London and on tour.
 In 1938, she played Tiny Fox-Collier in Spring Meeting in New York, Montreal and Britain, as well as several Shakespeare roles and Fran Dodsworth in Dodsworth.
 She repeated Spring Meeting in 1939.